-The easiest and most effective way to track each child’s milestones is by using a milestone tracking form catered to each specific developmental age.
+The easiest and most effective way to track each child’s milestones is by using a milestone tracker catered to each specific developmental age.
 Kangarootime has created a range of milestone tracking templates to make this process easier.

 Below you will find free, downloadable templates for children aged between 2 – 24 months.
 These can be saved or printed for use at your center.
 Simply check off each milestone as the child completes it.
-Parents can follow along and stay updated on their child’s progress.
+Parents can follow along as their children reach milestones and stay updated on their child’s progress.

 To get started tracking the progress of the children in your care, download the free templates at the links below.

 *Each template was designed based on milestone recommendations from the CDC.